Programs and Services

 Our Board of Directors approve a fee schedule for Brokered Workers.
 The client is responsible for any materials/supplies that may be required.
 Fees are to be paid directly to the brokered worker for the services provided, at a price the client and the worker agree upon.
 More information on our Brokered Workers is available.

 Come out and enjoy a homemade farmers style meal, socialize and visit with new and old friends.
 Bring your own cup, cutlery, dishes and enjoy!
-Meals are served once a month in a central location in each of our communities.
+Meals are served monthly in a central location in each of our communities.
+Call us to find out when the next luncheon is being served in your area.
 This program runs from September to June each year.

 St. John’s Anglican Church Hall in Madoc, 2nd Monday of every other month, beginning October 15, 2018